 Restart The Spooler Service

-Sometimes this method also helps in bringing back the offline printer to online mode in Windows 8.1.
+Sometimes this method helps in bringing back the offline printer to online mode on Windows 8.1 and 10.
 Instead of restarting the computer, you can stop and start the print spooler service (which is one of the Windows service).
-Sysprobs already published a detailed guide about restarting the print spooler in GUI of Windows 8.1 easily which can be done by any users with administrative rights.
+We have already published a detailed guide about restarting the print spooler in GUI of Windows OS that can be done by any users with administrative rights.
 Read the guide here.

-I hope this small guide would be useful to make printer online from offline and vice versa in Windows 8 and 8.1.
+Hope this small guide would be useful to make printer online from offline and vice versa in Windows 10 and 8.1.
+It should solve the problem mostly if your printer is not having any major hardware or network communication problem.